 If you’re due to have an operation, talk to your surgeon and rheumatology team about taking your adalimumab.
 It’s likely you’ll be advised to stop adalimumab for a time before and after surgery.

 It’s fine to drink alcohol if you’re on adalimumab.
 But if you're also taking methotrexate, you should keep well within the recommended limits.
 Guidelines state that adults shouldn’t have more than 14 units a week, and that they should spread them out over the course of the week.
 In some circumstances your doctor may advise lower limits.

 If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding, we suggest you discuss your medications with your rheumatologist.

 Current guidelines suggest that it’s fine for men and women to take adalimumab when trying for a baby.

-But if your arthritis is bad, you might be advised to take adalimumab during the last three months of a pregnancy.
+You’ll usually be advised to come off adalimumab in the last three months of pregnancy so that your baby can have a normal vaccination schedule at birth.
+But if your arthritis is bad, you might be advised to take adalimumab throughout your entire pregnancy.
 If you do, then your baby should not have any live vaccines, such as a BCG, until they’re seven months old.
-This is because the drug may pass into your baby’s body and could lower their immune system a bit.

-If you’re also on methotrexate you should stop taking it and use contraception for at least three months before trying to become pregnant.
+If you’re on methotrexate as well as adalimumab, you should stop taking methotrexate, and use contraception for at least three months before trying to become pregnant.
 You mustn’t take methotrexate if you’re pregnant or breastfeeding.
 But it’s fine for men to take methotrexate when trying to father a baby.